OpenTennis/virtual-tennis-academy/README.md

 - Enable coaches to monitor off-court readiness and mindset
 - Serve as a companion layer to real-world academy or tournament training

 This is **not** a video course or one-size-fits-all program.
-It’s a system, designed to grow and adapt — and now, open to contributions.
+It’s a system, designed to grow and adapt which is now open to contributions.

 ---